endurodave/AsyncMulticastDelegateModern/README.md

 Originally published on CodeProject at: <a href="https://www.codeproject.com/Articles/5277036/Asynchronous-Multicast-Delegates-in-Modern-Cpluspl"><strong>Asynchronous Multicast Delegates in Modern C++</strong></a>

+<p>Related repositories:</p>

+* <a href="https://github.com/endurodave/IntegrationTestFramework">Integration Test Framework using Google Test and Delegates</a> - a multi-threaded C++ software integration test framework using Google Test and Delegate libraries.

 <h2>Preface</h2>

 <p>Asynchronous function invocation allows for easy movement of data between threads.
 The table below summarizes the various asynchronous function invocation implementations available in C and C++.</p>